pingcap/docs-tidb-operator/en/deploy-on-alibaba-cloud.md

               value: TIDB_CLUSTER_NAME-tiflash
         ```

-        To configure other parameters, refer to [Configuring TiDB Cluster](configure-a-tidb-cluster.md).
+        To configure other parameters, refer to [Configure TiDB Cluster](configure-a-tidb-cluster.md).

         Modify `replicas`, `storageClaims[].resources.requests.storage`, and `storageClassName` according to your needs.